krool885/Chip-8/README.md

 An interpreter for the Chip-8 platform/language implemented in python with minimal dependencies.

 The interpreter is ran from the command line and relies on tkinter for the chip-8 display window.
 Accuracy is pretty good but not perfect especially when it comes to sound, as it seems like all interpreters deal with sound in different ways.
-The interpreter is released under a GNU license.
+The interpreter is released under the MIT license.

 usage: